ruth411/AgentAtlas/README.md

 - **Python SDK** — sync + async clients for every typed surface.
 - **Legacy query surfaces** (`ask`, `validate_command`, `search_tools`, `explain_risk`, `get_safe_workflow`, `get_tool_spec`) remain available but are hidden from `tools/list`.
 The current bulk and bundled catalogs are structured-only, so fresh agents see and consume typed records by default.

-> **Current status:** Ayiru is already a strong MCP for AI agents, but not the final polished default yet.
-The stdio server, bundled `ayiru-mcp` package, structured tool surface, and test coverage are real; the remaining gap is mostly product polish: broader CI enforcement of packaged-MCP release checks, deeper coverage for thinner tool families, and continued narrowing around the 7-tool structured public contract.

 ---

 ### Get started in 30 seconds